Jor-G-ete/NeuroSkyPy/README.md

-# NeuroPy
+# NeuroSkyPy

-NeuroPy library written in python to connect, interact and get data from **NeuroSky's MindWave** EEG headset.
+NeuroSkyPy library written in python3.7 to connect, interact, get, save and plot data  from **NeuroSky's MindWave** EEG headset, the first one ( black ).

 This library is based on the mindwave mindset communication protocol published by [Neurosky](http:://neurosky.com) and is tested with Neurosky Mindwave EEG headset.
+Where It's readen the data in hex, after that it's decoded.

 ## Installation

-1. Download the source distribution (zip file) from [dist directory](https://github.com/lihas/NeuroPy/tree/master/dist) or from [PyPi](https://pypi.python.org/pypi/NeuroPy/0.1)
+1. Download....
 2. Unzip and navigate to the folder containing `setup.py` and other files
 3. Run the following command: `python setup.py install`

 ## Usage

+A test-script which is used as experiment it's left in order to check and learn how to use the class.
+The basic steps to use the class are:
 1. Importing the module: `from NeuroPy import NeuroPy`
 2. Initializing: `neuropy = NeuroPy()`
-3. After initializing, if required the callbacks can be set
+3. After initializing, either the callbacks can be set or just extract data from the object as it's done in test-script.
 4. Then call `neuropy.start()` method, it will start fetching data from mindwave.
-5. To stop call `neuropy.stop()`
+5. To stop call `neuropy.stop()` **WARING: The main proble it's that the thread is not stopped so it will trigger a error.
+Nevermind you could continue using the script.**

 ### Obtaining Data from Device